CaptEmulation/nitrogen-website/source/docs/concepts/permissions.md

 ## Access Control List (ACL)

 Permissions within Nitrogen are evaluated in a first-match manner via priority.
 When a principal requests an action, its list of permissions are pulled and walked from highest to lowest priority.
 The first matching permission is used to determine if the action is allowed.
-You can view the permissions for any principal in the admin tool in principal view.